What Is Marzipan?

 Step 1: Blend it up

-Start by combining the almonds and 1/4 cup of the confectioners’ sugar in a food processor (this is our favorite brand!).
+Start by combining the almonds and 1/4 cup of the confectioners’ sugar in a food processor (this is our favorite food processor brand!).
 Pulse the mixture until it’s well blended.
 Then, add the remaining confectioners’ sugar along with the almond extract and light corn syrup.
 Process for one minute until the mixture is very smooth.
 Finally, add the egg white and process until the mixture forms a ball.

 Step 2: Let it rest